 None of them get any replies after 24 hours.
 This can be very discouraging if you're new to website builder and have general questions about using the platform.

-Weebly offers the lowest cost to starting a website or an online store.
-Weebly is good if you need to set up a company's page , or a basic website for your business (restaurant, yoga studio, personal instructor, and etc).
+Weebly offers the lowest cost to start a website or an online store.
+Weebly is good if you need to set up a company page , or a basic website for your business (restaurant, yoga studio, personal instructor, etc).
 You can set up a Weebly site Weebly quite affordably (or even free).